My Cadalyst interview that was never published

 Nancy: What do you feel are the benefits of software “ownership” (vs rental)?

-Franco: Users with a very stable setup allowing them to plan ahead the number of licenses or the set of features needed in the near future can afford to give up the flexibility of the rental option in favor of the stability of perpetual licenses.
+Franco: Users with a very stable setup, allowing them to plan ahead the number of licenses or the set of features needed in the near future, can afford to give up the flexibility of the rental option in favor of the stability of perpetual licenses.
 For those users, perpetual licenses can be the most cost-effective solution.
 Some others are simply more comfortable with perpetual licenses, and they are not yet ready to switch to the rental option.

 Nancy: What types of organizations/workflows are best served by a perpetual license?